Please email content to mail@theskinnie.com. Deadline is the Friday prior to publication.

 CONTACT: Steve Fitzgerald, stefitz@bellsouth.net or 912.856.4172

 WHAT ELSE: All are welcome.
-Please let us know ahead of time if you’ll be joining us, as partnerships are assigned randomly ahead of
+Please let us know ahead of time if you’ll be joining us, as partnerships are assigned randomly ahead of the game.

 GAMES PEOPLE PLAY